Walmart recalls room spray for "rare and dangerous" bacteria linked to 2 deaths

 Any surfaces or fabrics that may have been sprayed with the product would be wiped down or washed.

-The five-ounce glass bottles of room spray, which retailed for about $4 each, were sold at about 55 Walmart stores and online from February through October.
+The five-ounce glass bottles of room spray retailed for about $4 each, and were sold in in about 55 stores and online from February through October.

 Walmart has stopped selling the product, which was made in India and sold with a pump spray nozzle in the following scents and product numbers: